U.S. Supreme Court divided over challenge to SEC in-house judges

 The court heard arguments in an appeal by Raymond Lucia, who was given a lifetime ban from investment-related work by an SEC administrative law judge for misleading investors in his “Buckets Of Money” retirement wealth presentations.
 The case could expand the control by the president and political appointees over officials in various federal agencies.

-Lucia argued that the SEC exceeded its authority in its hiring of the judges, violating part of the U.S. Constitution that gives the president the power to appoint certain types of federal officials.
-The justices on Monday struggled to determine whether a change in how administrative law judges are appointed would undermine the judges’ independence in making decisions.
+California-based Lucia argued that the SEC exceeded its authority in its hiring of the judges, violating part of the U.S. Constitution that gives the president the power to appoint certain types of federal officials.

 A ruling favoring Lucia could reverberate through the federal government, which has nearly 2,000 administrative judges who decide matters as varied as unfair trade practices, veterans benefits and patent infringement.
-Such a ruling also could make it easier for these judges to be fired by political appointees.
+Such a ruling could make it easier for these judges to be fired by political appointees.

-Justices Elena Kagan and Stephen Breyer, both liberals, and Anthony Kennedy, a conservative, raised concerns about the need to protect the independence and impartiality of such judges.
+Justices Elena Kagan and Stephen Breyer, both liberals, and Anthony Kennedy, a conservative, raised concerns about the need to protect the judges’ independence and impartiality.

-Kagan suggested administrative judges might need to insulated from political pressure.
+Kagan suggested administrative judges might need insulation from political pressure.
 “You want to ratchet that down,” Kagan told Deputy Solicitor General Jeffrey Wall, arguing for the Trump administration.
 “Isn’t that interfering with decisional independence?”

+Breyer said the government’s position that agency heads should be able to fire administrative law judges if they fail to follow agency policies might not guarantee the judges sufficient independence.

-Conservative Chief Justice John Roberts, however, suggested the judges need to be held more accountable because currently no one, neither the president nor the SEC, is responsible for their conduct or misconduct.
+Conservative Chief Justice John Roberts suggested the judges need to be held more accountable because currently no one, neither the president nor the SEC, is responsible for their conduct or misconduct.

+“The commission can say, ‘Don’t blame us.
+We didn’t do it.’
+The president can say, ‘Don’t blame me.
+I didn’t appoint them,’” Roberts said.

-The dispute centers on the whether the administrative law judges are merely SEC employees or are “inferior officers” who wield significant decision-making authority and should be covered by the Constitution’s “appointments clause.”
+The dispute centers on the whether administrative law judges are merely SEC employees or are “inferior officers” who wield significant decision-making authority and should be covered by the Constitution’s “appointments clause.”

 Inferior officers must be appointed by the president, the head of a federal agency or a court.